-Other Concerns/Suggestions
+Other Concerns and or Suggestions,

-• Adult Day Centers and Day Treatment Programs: In far too many cases, these settings are the type that isolate.
+1. Adult Day Centers and Day Treatment Programs, In far too many cases, these settings are the type that isolate.
 We believe that substantial remediation, beyond that identified in the plan, is necessary to bring these settings into compliance.

-• Center-Based Employment: The plan states that it is AHCCCS's intention to transition center-based employment to "facility based pre-vocational service."
+2. Center Based Employment, The plan states that it is AHCCCS's intention to transition center based employment to "facility based pre vocational service."
 We question whether this is a meaningful change.

-• Coolidge Group Homes: The Plan notes that it does not address the group homes colocated at ATPC (pages 74-76), that there would be meetings with guardians and family members of residents of those group homes.
+3. Coolidge Group Homes, The Plan notes that it does not address the group homes collocated at ATPC, pages seventy four to seventy six, that there would be meetings with guardians and family members of residents of those group homes.
 As AHCCCS develops its transition plan for these homes, we urge it to allow for input and participation from other stakeholders.
 The Plan should include appropriate protections for persons who may have to be relocated.

-• Services provided in an Individual's or a Family Home: The Plan fails to address services provided in an individual's or family home.
-While it may be presumed that such services are community-based, there are instances where they may not be.
+4. Services provided in an Individual's or a Family Home, The Plan fails to address services provided in an individual's or family home.
+While it may be presumed that such services are community based, there are instances where they may not be.
 This should be considered.